SohamShrivastava/Dedup/README.md

 python fuzzy_spark2.py --help
 ```

-**For additional help on the spark configurations used, please refer to spark documentation to get a better idea as to what each configuration caters to.**
+**For additional help on the spark configurations used, please refer to [spark-documentation](#https://spark.apache.org/docs/latest/configuration.html) to get a better idea as to what each configuration caters to.**

 ## Usage Examples